-I’d love to hear from you about an event or situation that’s come up for you recently where you believed you needed alcohol for enjoyment, or to relax, or to be more confident, etc. Visit the Support Forum now and let’s give each other a bit of support and reassurance.
-You’ll be amazed how many people will be experiencing similar beliefs to you.
+I’d love to hear from you about an event or situation that’s come up for you recently where you believed you needed alcohol for enjoyment, or to relax, or to be more confident, etc and how you dealt with it.
+Join me in the Go Get Sober Group for motivation and reassurance and to share your stories.
+You’ll be amazed how many people are experiencing similar beliefs, situations and challenges as you.

 Comments will be approved before showing up.